B Troop Cavalry Charge

 B Troop Demonstration

 The unit is officially established by regulation and funded by the Army.
 The unit has a zero-manpower authorization and relies on volunteers to fill its ranks.
-Members are drawn from Active Duty, Reserve, and Retired military personnel, Department of Defense civilians employed at Fort Huachuca, and military dependants 18 years of age.
-Members of the unit are uniformed, equipped, and armed in accordance with U.S. Cavalry standards of the 1880s.
-A Ladies Auxiliary supports B Troop, primarily by participating in parades riding sidesaddle and wearing period authentic clothing, and may assist with horse care and training.
+Members are drawn from Active Duty, Reserve and retired military personnel, Department of Defense civilians employed at Fort Huachuca, and military family members ages 18 and over.
+Members of the unit are uniformed, equipped and armed in accordance with U.S. Cavalry standards of the 1880s.
+A Ladies Auxiliary supports B Troop, primarily by participating in parades riding sidesaddle and wearing period-authentic clothing, and may assist with horse care and training.
 An artillery section known as K Battery also supports B Troop.
 These members do not ride, but operate the Troop’s 1840 mountain howitzer at ceremonies and public events.

 Requesting B Troop

 B Troop may be requested to support your event or activity through the Directorate of Plans, Training, Mobilization, and Security (DPTMS) at Fort Huachuca, Arizona.
-They can be reached at the following e-mail address - firstname.lastname@example.org B Troop must normally be requested 60 days in advance of the event.
-However, it is best to contact the Program Coordinator at (520) 538-2178 to determine if the Troop is available before making the official request
+They can be reached by emailing - email@example.com.
+Requests must be received at least 60 days in advance of the event.

 B Troop can provide up to seven mounted troopers per event depending on the availability of personnel.
 The unit is able to support the following types of activities: